isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-`volatile` is used to refer to objects that are shared with "non-C++" code or hardware that does not follow the C++ memory model.
+`volatile` is used to refer to objects that are shared with “non-C++” code or hardware that does not follow the C++ memory model.

 ##### Example